 products.png

-Automous has developed several AI-based products that solve problems almost every Client faces in managing their Enterprise Applications.
+Automus has developed several AI-based products that solve problems almost every Client faces in managing their Enterprise Applications.
+FAiS is the backbone behind all Automus AI products.

 FAiS Close

-FAiS Close is an LLM-based chatbot with pre-trained prompts that help Clients complete their month-end financial close process.
-As data is available, validation can be performed in advance to reduce the overload once the month-end cycle begins.
-AI models are used to analyze data and identify issues earlier and suggest solutions to mitigate.
+FAiS Close is an AI-based tool that helps Clients complete their month-end financial close process.
+AI is leveraged throughout the tool to optimize the close process further.
+As data is available in the sub-ledgers or the General Ledger, validation can be performed in advance using FAiS to reduce overload once the month-end cycle begins.
+FAiS AI models are used to analyze data, identify issues earlier, and suggest solutions to mitigate them.

 Dashboard interface displaying financial metrics, bar charts, and contract breakdowns, with options for data queries via a virtual assistant called Fais.
 Sections include key metrics and prompts for reports, risk evaluation, and forecasting.

 Figure 1.
-A dashboard with custom widgets populated by KPI’s that are defined by the client and Automus Financial Experts, is accessible at any time during or after the close process.
-Each widget has an Ask FAiS button that triggers a prompt that will summarize the widget’s data.
+A dashboard with custom widgets populated by KPIs defined by the client and Automus Financial Experts is accessible at any time during or after the close process.
+Each widget includes an Ask FAiS button that triggers a prompt summarizing the widget’s data.
 The user will also be able to create reports, tables, forecasts, and more from the Ask FAiS panel.

 Dashboard showing progress of financial tasks for February 2025 across different accounting standards like US GAAP, MX GAAP, and IFRS.
 Includes status bars for accounts payable, accounts receivable, and cash management with overall completion percentages.

 Figure 2.
-As the user enters FAiSclose, they are presented with the state of progress for each ledger.
-Clicking on a ledger row will let the user view the next section & step(s) that must be completed.
+As the user enters FAiS close, they are presented with the state of progress for each ledger.
+Clicking a ledger row lets the user view the next section & step(s) that must be completed.
 Users can also select previous close periods, view the dashboard, and ask FAiS a question.

 A financial software interface showing a checklist for fixed assets.
 The left panel lists various steps like Mass Additions, Manual Additions, Adjustments, and more, each with a status indicator and related actions.
 The right panel features a chat window with "FaiS," a checklist assistant, offering help with financial data queries.
 The interface includes options for dependency data summary, risk evaluation, and trend analysis.

 Figure 3.
-In each section (Accounts payable, Accounts Receivable, Cash Management, Fixed Assets) the user can view all checklist steps.
+In each section (Accounts payable, Accounts Receivable, Cash Management, Fixed Assets), the user can view all checklist steps.
 The next step the user needs to work on will be highlighted, with buttons to get instructions.
-Mark the step as complete and launch the step.
+Mark the step as complete, then launch it.
 The Ask FAiS panel has been triggered in this image, allowing the user to use custom canned prompts or enter a new query.

 Legacy data conversion to the Cloud is a key risk in any ERP implementation and is often the source of delays.
 Despite this common knowledge, many projects encounter issues for similar reasons: 1) Data Complexity & Volume, 2) Data Quality, 3) System Differences & Data Compatibility, 4) Business Process Changes affecting data, 5) Testing and validation, and 6) Client Time constraints.